Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 ### Enable Watson Assistant node with the COVID-19 Workspace ID and API Key

-- Double click on the **assistant** node and paste the Workspace ID, Assistant Service Endpoint URL and the API key from the Watson Assistant service instance
+- Double click on the **assistant** node and paste the Skill ID into the Workspace ID field, Assistant Service Endpoint URL and the API key from the Watson Assistant service instance
 - Click on the Done button
 ![Config Watson Assistant Node](./images/Config-Watson-Assistant-node.png)